-SwimSwam’s Jack Spitser was on deck to capture the first day of the 2019 Women’s Division I NCAA Championships.
+SwimSwam’s Jack Spitser was on deck to capture all of the exciting day 4 finals action.

 Stanford’s Taylor Ruck will race Wisconsin’s Beata Nelson for the 200 back title.

 Stanford won their third straight title.
 Here’s are the numbers.
 All of the numbers.